vmohir/Tesla-S-Landing/readme.md

 - Provided an implementation for `HtmlInputElement.stepUp` and `HtmlInputElement.stepDown`
 - Used JPG format for images instead of WebP
 - Used TTF format for fonts instead of WOFF2
+- `&::-ms-check` to hide checkbox and radio buttons

 **Recommended Links**: